How Does the RFP Process Work?

 - The submission deadline, contact information, and guidelines to submit proposals

-What Do You Do When You Finish Your RFP?
+What Happens When You Finish Writing Your RFP?

-Share the RFP: Give vendors plenty of time to find and respond to your RFP by providing it to them online, via trade news outlets, and in field-specific settings.
+- Share the document.
+Give vendors enough time to find and respond to your RFP by sharing it with them online via trade news outlets or in field-specific settings.

-Negotiate with the vendor you select: Once you award the project to a vendor, review the cost of each line item with that vendor and negotiate further to lower the bid.
+- Negotiate with your chosen vendor.
+Once you award the project to a vendor, review each line item’s cost and negotiate further to lower the bid.